zulip/zulip/docs/production/deployment.md

   settings.
 E.g. if you don't set `client_max_body_size`, it won't be possible to upload large files to your Zulip server.
 * The `nginx` site-specific configuration (in `/etc/nginx/sites-available`) for the Zulip app.
-You can look at our [nginx reverse proxy configuration][nginx-loadbalancer] to see an example of how to do this properly (the various include files are available via the `zulip::nginx` Puppet module).
-Or modify this
-  example:
+The following example is a good starting point:

 ```
 server {